1. Introduction

 ldes:versionUpdatePath

-A consumer can also understand how to process the event stream in a way that the resulting knowledge graph will be consistent, by interpreting transactions using these properties:
+A consumer can also process the event stream in a way that ensures the resulting knowledge graph is consistent by interpreting transactions using these properties:

 -